EENI Global Business School.

 The International Bureau of Containers and Intermodal Transport (BIC) is an observer member in:

-1. Chicago Convention (ICAO);
+1. Chicago Convention (ICAO)

-2. International Maritime Organization (IMO);
+2. International Maritime Organization

-3. World Customs Organization (OMA);
+3. World Customs Organization (OMA)

-4. United Nations Economic Commission for Europe (UNECE).
+4. United Nations UNECE

 Currently, the International Bureau of Containers and Intermodal Transport has more than 2,300 companies that operate containers in more than 127 countries.